ravendb/bootcamp/src/Unit-2/lesson2/README.md

 ### Step 1: Access Northwind database using the Management Studio

-Start RavenDB console (if you didn't it yet), and using the web browser, access the `RavenDB Management Studio` at the address `http://localhost:8080` (which is the default address.
-Change it if you need).
+Start RavenDB console (if you haven't do so yet), and using the web browser, access the `RavenDB Management Studio` at the address `http://localhost:8080` (which is the default address.
+Change it if you need to).
 Then open the `Northwind database` which you created in the previous unit ([Lesson 1](../../Unit-1/lesson1/README.md)).

 ### Step 2: Start the creation of a new Index
 Go to the `Indexes tab`, click on the `New Index`.

 ### Step 3: Specify the index name
 There is no fixed naming rules with RavenDB.
-But, I strongly recommend you to follow some pattern.
-To this index, let's use `Employees/ByFirstAndLastName` (`collection name`/By `selected fields` Of `filtering criteria`)
+But, I strongly recommend to follow some convention.
+For this index, let's use `Employees/ByFirstAndLastName` (`collection name`/By `selected fields` Of `filtering criteria`)

 ### Step 4: Specify the `Map` function